 Dr. Hoffmann accepted a position as the John Stauffer Professor of Analytical Chemistry in 2015, moving to CLU from Gonzaga University in Washington State.
-She teaches General Chemistry, Quantitative Analysis and Instrumental Analysis, as well as Capstone and the occasional upper division course.
-Dr. Hoffmann has an undergraduate degree in Chemistry from Mount Holyoke College in Massachusetts, but got her doctorate in Biochemistry from Oregon Health and Sciences University in Oregon.
+She teaches General Chemistry, Quantitative Analysis and Instrumental Analysis, sometimes Capstone and the occasional upper division course such as Chemical Investigations of Art.
+Dr. Hoffmann has an undergraduate degree in Chemistry from Mount Holyoke College in Massachusetts, and got her doctorate in Biochemistry from Oregon Health and Sciences University in Oregon.
 The Hoffmann Lab's research reflects the biochemistry training and is focused on the structural and functional characteristics of a family of bacterial proteins that could be an excellent antibiotic drug target.

-Dr. Hoffmann is a water person in her spare time; she enjoys surfing, outrigger canoeing, stand-up paddleboarding, and boating whenever she isn't grading.
+Dr. Hoffmann is a water person in her spare time; she enjoys surfing, outrigger canoeing, stand-up paddleboarding, and boating whenever she isn't grading or chasing her toddler.

 Mount Holyoke College, South Hadley, MA